rainbow494/arch-1/doc/en-us/the-architecture-twitter-uses-to-deal-with-150m-active-users.markdown

 *   On the search timeline:
     *   Write. when a tweet comes in and hits the Ingester only one Early Bird machine is hit.
 Write time path is O(1).
 A single tweet is ingested in under 5 seconds between the queuing and processing to find the one Early Bird to write it to.
     *   Read.
 When a read comes in it must do an 0(n) read across the cluster.
 Most people don’t use search so they can be efficient on how to store tweets for search.
 But they pay for it in time.
 Reading is on the order of 100 msecs.
 Search never hits disk.
 The entire Lucene index is in RAM so scatter-gather reading is efficient as they never hit disk.
-*   Text of the tweet is almost irrelevant to most of the infrastructure. [<span>T-bird stores</span>](http://highscalability.com/blog/2011/12/19/how-twitter-stores-250-million-tweets-a-day-using-mysql.html) <span>the entire corpus of tweets.
+*   Text of the tweet is almost irrelevant to most of the infrastructure. [    T-bird stores    ](http://highscalability.com/blog/2011/12/19/how-twitter-stores-250-million-tweets-a-day-using-mysql.html)     the entire corpus of tweets.
 Most of the text of a tweet is in RAM.
 If not then hit T-bird and do a select query to get them back out again.
 Text is almost irrelevant except perhaps on Search, Trends, or What’s Happening pipelines.
-The home timeline doesn’t care almost at all.</span>
+The home timeline doesn’t care almost at all.

 ## The Future